 Natural Dyes for Textiles

-You will leave with a small collection of fabrics, printed with your own design, using natural dyes.
+You will finish the course with a small collection of fabrics, printed with your own design, using natural dyes.
 You will understand how to screen-print with natural dyes in a professional, safe, and environmentally conscious way.
 You will learn how to produce high quality prints, in beautiful colours, onto a range of natural fabrics.
 You will also understand how the techniques taught, can be continued and practiced after the course has finished.

 Who Should Attend